Skip to main content

 Switching keys

-Use auth set-key again with a different value -- it overwrites the previous one in your keychain.
+Use auth set-key again with a different value -- it overwrites the previous stored credential.

 # switch from basic to elevated for a one-off cleanup session